LEE2020/Algorithms-code/README.md

-### references:  introduction to algorithm illuminated /algorithm / algorithms design etc.
+### references:   algorithm illuminated /introduction to algorithms / algorithms design etc.

 * Divide and Conquer, Sorting and Searching, and Randomized Algorithms